Coral-Telecom-Ltd/CoralPhone/README.md

 3. change the package name also in the files: res/xml/syncadapter.xml, res/xml/contacts.xml and res/values/non_localizable_custom where <!-- Change package ! --> appears
 4. run again the Makefile script by calling "make"

-## To run the liblinphone test suite on android
+## To run the CoralPhone test suite on android

 Simply run `make liblinphone_tester`.
 This will be build everything, generate an apk, and install it on the connected device if any.